dkvz/dkvz-blog-backend/README.md

 - [x] Forgot to replace some special chars before inserting the fulltext data ("<" and ">") - Used to to this with JSoup.
 - [ ] Check that special chars and HTML is removed from the fulltext inserts and updates.
 - [ ] full_article_mapper should probably take a Connection instead of a Pool.
-- [ ] I'm still debating whether SQL errors should cause full program crash when it'll be running as an Actix server.
 - [ ] To re-test: article insertion, article update, rebuilding fulltext index entirely.
 - [ ] Dates could be options in entities, I could just unwrap_or to a function that gets the current date in insert functions.
 - [ ] Test all the comment DB functions.